UTSCCSCC01/finalprojects22-cyclist/doc/sprint2/system-design-document.md

 }

+Under schema folder:

+{

+### Class name: schema.js

+Responsibility: provide all functions name the backend currently have, include arguments and  their type for each function, also provide the return type for each function.

+Collaborator: app.js, resolver.js

+}

 ### Class name: auth.js

 Responsibility: verify the token given from frontend, once verified, extract user id from this token and provide this user id for further action in backend

 Collaborator: app.js

-### Class name: schema.js

-Responsibility: provide all functions name the backend currently have, include arguments and  their type for each function, also provide the return type for each function.

-Collaborator: app.js, resolver.js

 Under api/resolver folder